 The Bureau expressed disappointment for the lack of information from the authorities on the continuation of the development works, and the apparent contradictions of previous national reports with the evidence submitted by the complainant.
-Once more, the Bureau stressed that the Mediterranean monk seal is one of the world's most endangered marine mammals and regretted the severe impact of the already built marine terminal on the monk seal population at the Balikli cave.

-The Bureau instructed the Secretariat to urge Turkish authorities a detailed report on the government's plans for recovering the habitat of Balikli cave, stimulating the return of the species next season, and avoiding repeating such a sad situation in future.
+It therefore urged Turkish authorities to send a detailed report on the government's plans for recovering the habitat of Balikli cave, stimulating the return of the species next season, and avoiding repeating such a sad situation in future.